Polyurethane Medical Tubing

 - Feeding tubes

-Contact DUKE Extrusion for Medical Polyurethane Tubing
+Contact Duke Extrusion for Medical Grade Polyurethane Tubing Today

 We provide stock catheter tubing, custom multi-lumen tubing, and a wide variety of other tubing types.
 Our fast, efficient manufacturing processes, superior quality products, and innovative designs help us consistently meet or exceed customer expectations.